 As a general rule, the court will not order an account of partnership dealings unless the claimant also claims dissolution1.
-An account may, however, be ordered without a claim for dissolution in a proper case, where a sufficient reason is shown for departing from the usual rule, as, for example, where a partner is trying to exclude his partner from some secret benefit or from the partnership, or to force him to a dissolution, or where there is a refusal to account, or where a limited account will meet the necessity or justice of the case
+An account may, however, be ordered without a claim for dissolution in a proper case, where a sufficient reason is shown for departing from the usual rule, as, for example, where a partner is trying to exclude his partner from some secret benefit or from the partnership, or to force him to a dissolution, or where there is a refusal to account, or where a limited account will meet

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.